droooney/idb-model/README.md

 ##### Model.bulkDelete(instances[][, options])

-* instances - instances of the model to delete.
+* instances (required) - instances of the model to delete.
+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.
-* options.storeNames (optional) - an array of object stores, that may be needed for [beforeDelete](Model#beforeDelete) hook.
+  * options.storeNames (optional) - an array of object stores, that may be needed for [beforeDelete](#modelbeforedeletetransaction-options) hook.

 Returns `Promise` resolved with the instances.
 Deletes instances from the object store.
-Under the hood just calls [delete method](Model#delete) for each instance.
+Under the hood just calls [delete method](#modeldeleteoptions) for each instance.
 The main difference is that all records are deleted in one transaction.

 ```js